csdurfee/csdurfee.github.io/content/le-simulation.md

 Since Richard Hamilton had the streakiest game in the last 20 years, it's not surpring to see him.
 But except for Randolph and Vucevic, none of the top 10 had exceptional z scores, though they were all positive.

 The Jensen-Shannon distance results were extremely similar to entropy.
-It agreed exactly with the entropy as far as ordering 73 of the top 100 players.
+It agreed exactly with the entropy on 73 of the top 100 players.
 The average z score for those players was 1.16, versus 1.15 for entropy.
 So, in aggregate, both were better than my homegrown metric at identifying unstreaky players.

+This graph shows the shape of the 10 players most similar to LeBron.
+They all have the same downward trend

 ![most-similar-last5](/img/most-similar-last5.png)

 I haven't looked at whether the reason for the trend in last 5 FG% is due to shot selection for these other players, which is probably the interesting part.
 Some of the players flagged here are inevitably due to chance.
-It's based on five 50/50 measurements, so 1 in 32 players would get flagged as "LeBron like" even if the data was randomly generated.
+It's based on six 50/50 measurements, so 1 in 64 players would get flagged as "LeBron like" even if the data was randomly generated.

 None of my queries here turned up the un-streakiest players like Luka Doncic and Anthony Edwards.
 Whatever causes their extreme unstreakiness (beyond randomness) must be different from LeBron's tendencies.
 Stay tuned!